 In the California diggings, Helm continued the line of life mapped out for him from birth.
 He met men of his own kidney there and was ever ready for a duel with weapons.
-In this way he killed several men, no one knows how many, but this sort of thing was so common in the case of so many men in those days that little attention was paid to it.
-It must have been a very brutal murder which at length caused him to flee the Coast to escape the vengeance of the miners.
+In this way, he killed several men, no one knows how many, but this sort of thing was so common in the case of so many men in those days that little attention was paid to it.
+It must have been a ruthless murder which at length caused him to flee the Coast to escape the vengeance of the miners.
 He headed north and east, after a fashion of the times following the California boom, and was bound for the mountain placers in 1853, when he is recorded as appearing at the Dalles, Oregon.
-He and half-dozen companions, whom he had picked up on the way, and most of whom were strangers to each other, now started out for Fort Hall, Idaho, intending to go from there to a point below Salt Lake City.
+He and a half-dozen companions, whom he had picked up on the way and most of whom were strangers to each other, now started for Fort Hall, Idaho, intending to go from there to a point below Salt Lake City.

 The beginning of the terrible mountain winter season caught these men somewhere west of the main range in eastern Oregon, in the depths of as rugged a mountain region as any of the West.
-They were on horseback, and so could carry small provisions; but in some way, they pushed on deeper and deeper into the mountains, until they got to the Bannack River, where they were attacked by Indians and chased into a country none of them knew.
+They were on horseback and so could carry small provisions, but in some way, they pushed on deeper and deeper into the mountains until they got to the Bannack River, where they were attacked by Indians and chased into a country none of them knew.
 At last, they got over east as far as the Soda Springs on the Bear River, where they were on well-known ground.
 By this time, however, their horses had given out, and their food was exhausted.
 They killed their horses, made snowshoes with the hides, and sought to reach Fort Hall.

-The party was now reduced to one of those awful starving marches of the wilderness which are now and then chronicled in Western life.
+The party was now reduced to one of those awful starving marches of the wilderness, which are now and then chronicled in Western life.
 This meant that the weak must perish where they fell.

 The strength of Helm and one of the others, Burton, enabled them to push on ahead, leaving their companions behind in the mountains.
 Almost within reach of Fort Hall, Burton gave out and was left behind in an abandoned cabin.
 Helm pushed on into the old stockade but found it also abandoned for the winter season, and he could get no food there.
-He then went back to where he had left Burton, and, according to his own report, he was trying to get wood for a fire when he heard a pistol-shot and returned to find that Burton had killed himself.
+He then went back to where he had left Burton, and, according to his own report, he was trying to get wood for a fire when he heard a pistol shot and returned to find that Burton had killed himself.

-He stayed on at this spot, and, like a hyena, preyed upon the dead body of his companion.
-He ate one leg of the body, and then, wrapping up the other in a piece of an old shirt, threw it across his shoulder and started on further east.
-He had, before this on the march, declared to the party that he had practiced cannibalism at an earlier time, and proposed to do so again if it became necessary on this trip across the mountains.
+He stayed on at this spot and, like a hyena, preyed upon the dead body of his companion.
+He ate one leg of the body and then, wrapping up the other in a piece of an old shirt, threw it across his shoulder and started on further east.
+He had, before this on the march, declared to the party that he had practiced cannibalism at an earlier time and proposed to do so again if it became necessary on this trip across the mountains.
 His calm threat was now verified.
 Helm was found at last at an Indian camp by John W. Powell, who learned that he was as hard a character as he had ever run across.

-Boone Helm looked around at his friends placed for death, and told Jack to “stop making such a fuss.”
-“There’s no use being afraid to die,” said he; and indeed there probably never lived a man more actually devoid of all sense of fear.
+Boone Helm looked around at his friends placed for death and told Jack to “stop making such a fuss.”
+“There’s no use being afraid to die,” said he, and indeed, there probably never lived a man more actually devoid of all sense of fear.
 He valued neither the life of others nor his own.
-He saw that the end had come, and was careless about the rest.
+He saw that the end had come and was careless about the rest.
 He had a sore finger, which was tied up, and this seemed to trouble him more than anything else.
 There was some delay about the confessions and the last offices of those who prayed for the condemned, and this seemed to irritate Boone Helm.

 “For God’s sake,” said he, “if you’re going to hang me, I want you to do it and get through with it.
 If not, I want you to tie up my finger for me.”
-“Give me that overcoat of yours, Jack,” he said to Jack Gallager, as the latter was stripped for the noose.”
+“Give me that overcoat of yours, Jack,” he said to Jack Gallager as the latter was stripped for the noose.”

 You won’t need it now,” replied Jack Gallager, who was dying blasphemous.
 About then, George Lane, one of the line of men about to be hung, jumped off his box on his own account.”
-There’s one gone to hell,” remarked Boone Helm, philosophically.
-Jack Gallager was hanged next, and as he struggled his former friend watched him calmly.
+There’s one gone to hell,” remarked Boone Helm philosophically.
+Jack Gallager was hanged next, and as he struggled, his former friend watched him calmly.
 “Kick away, old fellow,” said Boone Helm.
 Then, as though suddenly resolved to end it, he commented, “My turn next.
 I’ll be in hell with you in a minute!”

 Go To Next Chapter – Death Scenes Of Desperadoes

-About the Author: Excerpted from the book The Story of the Outlaw; A Study of the Western Desperado, by Emerson Hough; Outing Publishing Company, New York, 1907.
-This story is not verbatim as it has been edited for clerical errors and updated for the modern reader.
+About the Author: Excerpted from The Story of the Outlaw; A Study of the Western Desperado, by Emerson Hough; Outing Publishing Company, New York, 1907.
+This story is not verbatim, as it has been edited for clerical errors and updated for the modern reader.
 Emerson Hough (1857–1923).was an author and journalist who wrote factional accounts and historical novels of life in the American West.
 His works helped establish the Western as a popular genre in literature and motion pictures.
 For years, Hough wrote the feature “Out-of-Doors” for the Saturday Evening Post and contributed to other major magazines.

 Other Works by Emerson Hough: